scipian/rfcs/0000-terraform-state-migration.md

 [reference-level-explanation]: #reference-level-explanation

-- As mentioned above, the migrator is a special Docker image that is run by a Kubernetes job.
+- As mentioned above, the migrator is a special Docker image that is run as a Kubernetes job.
 It will rely on certain ENV's to be avaiable, with information about S3 bucket, Workspace name, Namespace, etc.
 - The special Docker image is a Go app, that utilizes the AWS SDK to pull from and push to S3 buckets.